I fell in love for the first time in grade four. David was in grade five.

 My love affair with David lasted all through grade school and into high school.
 Thirty years later I tried to find him on Facebook because I wanted his permission to share this story at a fundraising conference.
 Sadly, I found his obituary.
 David had died at a very young age due to ALS.
 Yes – I cried.
 I still love him.
 It makes me sad to think that he is gone.
 He never knew how I felt.

-Our work is important, the world needs us to be excellent, our donors expect us to be excellent.
-Let's get started.
+Our work is important, the world needs us to be well.
+Let's take better care of each other.